techbelle/the-little-mongodb-book/en/mongodb.markdown

 While replication can help performance somewhat (by isolating long running queries to secondaries, and reducing latency for some other types of queries), its main purpose is to provide high availability.
 Sharding is the primary method for scaling MongoDB clusters.
 Combining replication with sharding is the prescribed approach to achieve scaling and high availability.

 ## Stats ##
 You can obtain statistics on a database by typing `db.stats()`.
 Most of the information deals with the size of your database.
 You can also get statistics on a collection, say `unicorns`, by typing `db.unicorns.stats()`.
 Most of this information relates to the size of your collection and its indexes.
+If you are using Atlas, there are multiple metrics screens showing you the same stats data in graphical format over time.

 ## Profiler ##
 You can enable the MongoDB profiler by executing: